Ada-Developers-Academy/core-unit-1/debugging-contd/problem-set-debugging-contd.md

 ##### !end-question
 ##### !hint

-1. How can we convert and integer to a string?
+1. How can we convert an integer to a string?
 What function can we use to cast a variable of one type to another type?
 2. What keys were declared when the dictionary's lists for categories were created?
 What values does the `categorize_strand` function return?
 How can we make them match?

 ##### !end-hint